Meteorologists study the atmosphere to understand and predict weather and climate.

 - marketing and consulting.

-Meteorologists working as researchers can progress to permanent research scientist positions and senior research scientist or managerial roles.
-They may also work as policy analysts.
+Meteorologists working as researchers may progress to senior research scientist, policy analyst or managerial roles.

-Meteorologists may also specialise as climatologists, who study ozone and air quality, greenhouse gas emissions, weather hazards and agricultural productivity, and renewable energy.
+Meteorologists can specialise as climatologists, who study ozone and air quality, greenhouse gas emissions, weather hazards and agricultural productivity, and renewable energy.